MaskRay/wechatircd/README.md

 - Import `cert.pem` to the browser.
 - `./wechatircd.py --http-cert cert.pem --http-key key.pem`

-### Userscript and self-signed certificate
+## Userscript and self-signed certificate

 Chrome/Chromium

 - Visit `chrome://settings/certificates`，import `cert.pem`，click the `Authorities` tab，select the `127.0.0.1` certificate, Edit->Trust this certificate for identifying websites.
 - Install extension Tampermonkey, install <https://github.com/MaskRay/wechatircd/raw/master/injector.user.js>.
 It will inject <https://127.0.0.1:9000/injector.js> to <https://wx.qq.com>.
+You need to change `127.0.0.1:9000` if you want wechatircd to listen on another address.

 Firefox